SharePoint/sp-dev-docs/docs/apis/migration-manifest.md

 - language packs
 - and so forth.

 Include no child node under the root for file shares.
-Omission of this file generates a warning message in the log.
+The omission of this file generates a warning message in the log.

 ## RootObjectMap.xml